 That’s the second reason Jesus ascended: Not just to lead us to heaven, but to leave us the world as our mission ground.
 Jesus told the Apostles the important work that needed to get done, then left them to do it, with the help of the Holy Spirit.

 Mother Seton also didn’t let sky-gazing become an end in itself, but drew from it an urgent need to do God’s work.
 “Let us be courageous with love and zeal to fulfill the will and order of Providence,” she said.

 The same grace that fueled the Apostles who founded the Church energized Mother Seton’s congregation of religious sisters, who went on to found schools, orphanages, hospitals and more.

-As Pope Paul VI said, at the time of Mother Seton’s canonization, “In a house that was very small, but with ample space for charity, she sowed a seed in America which by Divine Grace grew into a large tree.”
+As Pope John XXIII said, when Mother Seton was beatified in 1963, “In a house that was very small, but with ample space for charity, she sowed a seed in America which by Divine Grace grew into a large tree.”
 St. John Paul II said, “the country’s Catholic school system began under the leadership of Saint Elizabeth Ann Seton.”

 What great work will our own lives begin, in our families and our parishes, if we follow in her footsteps?